BASEBALL CARDS PRICE GUIDE 1900

 Non-sports use – some early tobacco cards featured only athletes on the front with non-sports themes on the back.
 These can be slightly less valuable to sports collectors.

-Read also: ARE 80 AND 90 BASEBALL CARDS WORTH ANYTHING
+Read also: BASEBALL CARDS VIRGINIA BEACH

 Minor league status – while collectible, cards of non-major leaguers usually bring lower prices than their MLB counterparts of the same era.